wilsonliaows/docs/developing-connectors/connectors-design-guide/action-descriptive-components.md

 ![Title for the action](/assets/images/connectors-design-guide/action-title.png) *Title for the action*

 If undefined, the trigger defaults to the action's internal name.
-For example, the following code will result in a action title of `Add prospect`
+For example, the following code will result in an action title of `Add prospect`

 ![Action code without title defined](/assets/images/connectors-design-guide/action-components-code.png) *Action code without title defined*